npole0103/snakeGame/README.md

 ---
 ## Project Purpose
-1. Class and OOP Studying and Practicing
+1. Studying and Practicing Class and OOP in CPP
 2. Console control
 3. Improving my coding skills.
 4. Preparing to return to college in the third year